barentsen/dotastro-argparse-tutorial/README.md

 - Mutually exclusive arguments
 - [How does AstroPy add its tools to the command line](https://github.com/astropy/astropy/blob/master/setup.py#L55).
 - Demo: add your tools as an executable to the command line using `setup.py`.
+- Demo: using your executables as part of shell scripts.

 Futher reading
 --------------